Tencent/APIJSON/README(English).md

 You can get any data with any JSON structure by requesting server just once.
 It's very convenient and flexible, and does not require a special interface or multiple requests.<br />
 It provides additions and deletions, fuzzy search, remote function calls and so on.
 And you can save duplicate data and improve transmission speed as well!<br />

-Now you can realize JSON Transmissions without interface or doc anymore!<br />
+Now you can realize JSON Transmissions without any interface or doc anymore!<br />
 Client developers will no longer be suffered from various error in docs, and don't have to communicate with server developers about interfaces or docs anymore!<br />
 And server developers no longer have to write new interfaces and docs for compatibility with legacy apps!
 And they will no longer be endlessly disturbed by client developers at any time!